Sameerkm1/Data-Cleaning/README.md

 (2) Method 1: Remove all rows which are having missing values; Method 2: Remove only that rows where entire columns have missing values.

 (3) Forward Fill, Backward Fill, Interpolation and Mean Value.

+# Source of Data
+This sample data is taken from solar inverter, which consist of input current and input voltage reading generated from a Solar PV module string.